abhiskaushik/Physics_JS/README.md

 **Following are my current ideas for Physics_JS:** <br>
 <code>
 <p>Playground:Basic physics playground that provides user create,write,draw features. </p>
-<p>Lab Room:Various Experiments of physics that user can analyse & relate with physics sciences. </p>
+<p>Lab:Various Experiments of physics that user can analyse & relate with physics sciences. </p>
-<p>Project Room:This will have various tools to create a physics project, e.g Design a dancing doll etc. This section will basically aim at creating simulations.</p>
+<p>Project:This will have various tools to create a physics project, e.g Design a dancing doll etc. This section will basically aim at creating simulations.</p>
-<p>Quiz Room: Based on a given physics,kids can take quiz to strengthen his concepts.</p>
+<p>Quiz: Based on a given physics,kids can take quiz to strengthen his concepts.</p>
-<p>Art Room: An interactive drwaing tools where user will get facility to draw objects & then add physics to it viz. mass,velocity,dimensions,accelaration,drop,drag,gravity,friction,oscillation etc.</p>
+<p>Art: An interactive drwaing tools where user will get facility to draw objects & then add physics to it viz. mass,velocity,dimensions,accelaration,drop,drag,gravity,friction,oscillation etc.</p>
 <p>Academics:Kids can search their physics courses/chapters in Physics_JS. </p>
 </code>